 Ecological inventory needed

 These properties aren't directly on the riverfront, but they provide important ecological benefits to the Mississippi River and its surroundings.
 Each contains some kind of unique habitat or inhabitants.
 The sites also serve as stopover points for birds migrating along the Mississippi River international flyway.
-And all three properties are near or adjacent to Battle Creek Regional Park, creating an opportunity for a larger network of connected habitats.
+And all three properties are near or adjacent to Battle Creek Regional Park, creating an opportunity for a larger network or corridor of connected habitats.

 As highlighted in the Star Tribune, county leaders and residents have expressed interest in a wide range of future uses for the parcels, including affordable housing, community services and amenities, recreation and wildlife habitat.
 We believe that all of these things are crucial to community well-being.

-We are pleased that the county recently acted on our recommendation and has hired a natural resources consultant to conduct an ecological assessment of the Maplewood properties.
+We are pleased that the county recently acted on our recommendation and hired a natural resources consultant to conduct an ecological assessment of the Maplewood properties.
 Boys Totem Town will likely be evaluated later.

 The Boys Totem Town site also needs to be studied further for potential archeological resources related to the long history of Dakota presence in the area.
 A recent preliminary study commissioned by the Lower Phalen Creek Project and the Boys Totem Town Land Preservation Group noted a "high potential" for such resources, partially because the blufftop portions of the site have never been developed.

 Given that Boys Totem Town operated as a detention facility for 113 years, special consideration also needs to be given to the hundreds of youth and families who were affected by the often-traumatizing practice of separating children from their families and neighborhoods.
 The correctional system disproportionately affects BIPOC (Black, Indigenous, People of Color) people, and Totem Town was no exception.